xdy/twodsix-foundryvtt/docs/docs.md

 * Change the initiative formula to just 2d6 (i.e. you need to add the Tactics skill yourself after rolling until I or someone else figures out how to do it automatically).
 * Set skills to not use any characteristic for modifiers.
 * Select CEL style autofire rules and make sure weapons have a single number for their 'Rate of Fire/Auto X' setting.
+* Sets a natural 2/12 to be considered a failure/success regardless of actual Effect.

 Reasonably complete compendiums for Cepheus Light exist.